allegheny-college-cmpsc-200-fall-2025/course-materials/README.md

 Do not wait until the end of the semester.

-*It is part of my job* to make sure that students receive the assistance they need.
-Do not hesitate to let me know if there is anything I can do with respect to your ability to handle your work.
+*It is part of your instructor's job* to make sure that students receive the assistance they need.
+Do not hesitate to let me know if there is anything your instructor can do with respect to your ability to handle your work.
 This is especially true of our current circumstances.
-Again, let me remind you -- __**it is part of my job**__ to help you access Allegheny College resources that will enable your safety and success.
+Again, be reminded -- __**it is part of your instructor's job**__ to help you access Allegheny College resources that will enable your safety and success.

 In many situations, the following list of resources may help: